 Improved cross-department collaboration:

-Collaborative work culture is important to achieve business goals, and BPM helps improve cross-department collaboration by increasing awareness among employees on how processes relate to one another.
+Collaborative work culture is important to achieve business goals, and BPM helps improve cross-department collaboration by increasing employees’ awareness of how processes relate to one another.

 Improves safety, compliance, and security:

 Lack of transparency among business processes is the main reason for safety, security, and compliance issues.
 BPM addresses these issues by improving transparency among stakeholders.
 All the stakeholders are made aware of the compliance requirements of the process to ensure adherence to policies and compliance standards.